top of page

 Our innate curiosity also serves us well as we head into a holiday season that has many skeptical about the intention of strangers who have a different skin color, a different accent, a different birthplace, or a different religious affiliation.
 When contemplating my personal stance on these issues, I instinctively find myself embracing the nuggets of truth that I discovered in earlier mental wanderings.
 For instance, I was surprised to learn while investigating my family history a few years ago (thanks to Ancestry.com) that my paternal grandmother immigrated to the United States in the early 1900s.
 In doing additional reading, I realized that my grandmother’s immigration might not have been possible if her family had waited a couple of decades; instead, they could have been victims caught up in the Holocaust.
 This discovery now informs my viewpoint on the plight of refugees seeking haven from war or dire poverty.

 My musings also have led me to believe that most individuals – no matter what their nationality or religion — want peace, security, tolerance, and advancement, and my wide-ranging explorations reinforce this stance.
-I recently read Geraldine Brooks’ People of the Book.
-Her historical novel focuses on the history of a sacred, ancient Jewish text and incorporates true events when Muslims saved this religious text from bombing and looting.
+I recently read Geraldine Brooks' People of the Book*, a historical novel that focuses on the history of a sacred, ancient Jewish text and incorporates true events when Muslims saved this religious text from bombing and looting.
 Interestingly, several of the book’s characters don’t concern themselves with differences in religious dogma; instead, their actions are guided by faith.
 I also rely on learning from multiple museum visits where exhibits highlighted the advancements created by Muslims that we take for granted today, such as surgery, hospitals, algebra, and the musical scale.

 We all live in a time of enormous societal upheaval and change.
-I’d suggest that it’s our commitment to lifelong learning will help us thrive.
-My curiosity has helped me to think critically and see beyond the messages that constantly bombard me on the Internet and from media sources, especially the cacophony created by politicians and pundits.
+I’d suggest it’s our commitment to lifelong learning that will help us thrive.
+My curiosity has helped me to think critically and see beyond the messages that constantly bombard me on the Internet, social media, and from media sources, especially the cacophony created by politicians and pundits.
 By following our innate spark and exploring a wide range of new ideas, we might find that we have more in common with each other – and more to learn from each other.
 That’s a lesson for which I’m eternally grateful –and I hope you are as well!

 bottom of page